 The temperature conditions of Chalbi Desert vary from over 36°C during February, the hottest month, to as low as 18°C during July, the coldest month.
 Temperatures are very high during the day and get extremely chilly at night.

 The saline soil of the desert allows only a few plants to survive, so most of the Chalbi is bare of vegetation.
-Occasionally, you can see oryx, ostrich and zebra dashing across the vast white land and the Gabbra leading their camels between watering holes and grazing lands on the desert margin.
+Occasionally, you can see oryx, ostrich, and zebra dashing across the vast white land and the Gabbra leading their camels between watering holes and grazing lands on the desert margin.

 A visit to the Chalbi desert is a worthwhile adventure.
 It is a perfect place for:

 The Chalbi Desert is an ocean of hot and dry volcanic sand, stretching from one horizon to another with an oasis in Kalacha.
 The oasis is beautifully surrounded by doum palms and acacia trees, which offer a haven from the hot and intense sun.
-At Kalacha springs, locals, tourists, livestock, and camels come to slake their thirst.
+At Kalacha Springs, locals, tourists, livestock, and camels come to slake their thirst.
 The village of Kalacha stands at the north end of the desert.
-The Gabbra community has a beautiful culture, including great food, cultural festivals, art, games, striking dances, and colourful adornments, among other traditions.
+The Gabbra community has a beautiful culture, including great food, cultural festivals, art, games, striking dances, and colorful adornments, among other traditions.

 It’s a 7 to 8 hours drive from Nairobi.
-There will be lots to see and experience on the road trip; views of Mount Kenya, the yellow-filled canola and wheat fields in Timau, the mighty Ewaso Nyiro River, Mt.
+There will be lots to see and experience on the road trip: views of Mount Kenya, the yellow-filled canola and wheat fields in Timau, the mighty Ewaso Nyiro River, Mt.
 Ololokwe, and Moile Hill, among others.

 Gregory Battaglia